-Dress See Para 202.
-Distance 300 yards.
+See Para 202.
+Dress Distance 300 vards.
 No of shots Two sighting shots and seven to count.
 First Prize A Challenge Cup presented in 1928 by His Grace The Duke of Wellington KG GCVO, an engraved silver spoon and an NRA Gold Medal.

-4th-100th An engraved silver spoon (to include 10 spoons

-reserved for those under 16 years old on the final

-day of the Schools Meeting).
+Second Prize An engraved spoon and an NRA Silver Medal.
+Third Prize An engraved spoon and an NRA Bronze Medal.
+4th-100th An engraved silver spoon (to include 10 spoons reserved for those under 16 years old on the final day of the Schools Meeting). \\PROCEDURE\\

-- 1 Schools must exchange register keepers in pairs or threes (Para 372). - Outside coaches are allowed. - 3 A tie for the first prize will be shot off (Para 510a) on First Thursday after the Ashburton 300 vards distance. - 4 A competitor eligible for a reserved prize must sign the certificate on his ticket.
+- 1 Schools must exchange register keepers in pairs or threes (Para 372). - 2 Outside coaches are allowed. - 3 A tie for the first prize will be shot off (Para 510a) on First Thursday after the Ashburton 300 yards distance. - 4 A competitor eligible for a reserved prize must sign the certificate on his ticket.